nikbrunner/scarth-johnson/book_1/04-high-society.md

 The introduction sends a small shock through my system—this is the man responsible for the security systems I'll be penetrating tomorrow night.
 But more than that, there's something in his manner that suggests genuine interest rather than routine corporate hospitality.
+My pulse quickens, but not entirely from professional concern.
+There's something about his direct attention that makes me acutely aware of how long it's been since I've had to navigate this kind of social interaction without the safety net of a clearly defined professional role.

 "Mr. Tanaka," I reply, accepting his handshake and noting the strength of his grip.
 "I'm honored to meet you.
 Your reputation precedes you."